-Resilience assessment.
 Ascophyllum nodosum has low dispersal abilities, high juvenile mortality rates and can take in excess of five years to reach reproductive maturity.
-If a pressure causes a mass mortality event on a shore an Ascophyllum nodosum canopy can take 12 years to recover.
+If a pressure causes a mass mortality event on a shore an Ascophyllum nodosum canopy can take twelve years to recover.
 This recovery depends on mature populations of the macroalgae in the vicinity from which to recruit.
-If partial damage occurs to the frond but 15 cm - 25 cm remain, then recovery of an individual can occur within two to three years.
-Evidence suggests that even after the recovery of an Ascophyllum nodosum population after a mass mortality event the understory communities and ecosystem functioning of the area can take in excess of 20 years to return (Jenkins et al., 2004).
+If partial damage occurs to the frond but 15cm - 25 cm remain, then recovery of an individual can occur within two to three years.
+Evidence suggests that even after the recovery of an Ascophyllum nodosum population the understory communities and ecosystem functioning of the area can take in excess of twenty years.

-Although no experiments have been undertaken within this biotope, the length of time for understory communities to recover within other wave sheltered Ascophyllum nodosum habitats is reported to be in excess of twenty years.
-This biotope has a diverse associated community, some of the species within which can recover relatively quickly, so recovery times scales may vary.
-In conclusion, if only partial damage is done to the characterizing macroalgae within his biotope then recovery could be quick between two to ten years, giving a resilience of 'Medium'.
-However if a pressure causes a significant mortality of the characterizing species, Ascophyllum nodosum, the resilience is categorized as 'Low'.
+When considering the resilience of this biotope the characterizing species Ascophyllum nodosum needs longer periods of time than Fucus vesiculosus to recover.
+Although no experiments have been undertaken within this biotope, the length of time for understory communities to recover within other wave sheltered Ascophyllum nodosum habitats is in excess of twenty years.
+This biotope has an impoverished community, the species within which can recover relatively quickly, so times scales may vary.
+In conclusion, if only partial damage is done to the characterizing marcroalgae within his biotope then recovery could be quick between two to ten years, giving a resilience of 'Medium'.
+However if a pressure causes a mass mortality of the characterizing species the resilience is categorized as 'Low'.